Twalton1452/The_Gang_Serves_Food/README.md

 	- Plate Stack where you can pull plates on and off the stack

 ### MultiHolderComponent.gd
-- `extends HolderComponent`
+- `extends HolderComponent` \
-Used for things that can have multiple `HolderComponent`'s inside a single Scene When `hold_item(item)` is called on this it will delegate that to its child Holder's
+Used for things that can have multiple `HolderComponent`'s inside a single Scene. \
+When `hold_item(item)` is called on this it will delegate that to its child Holder's. \
-- Use:
+- Usage:
 	- Assign this script to the Top Level Node of the Scene
 	- Add this Scene `res://Scenes/Components/HolderComponent.tscn` as a child
 	- Add an InteractableComponent Scene `res://Scenes/Components/InteractableComponent.tscn` as a child of the newly created Holder child and setup the `CollisionShape3D` as a child of the InteractableComponent